 - Head over to Developer Options.

-- Scroll down until you find Window Animation Scale, Transition Animation Scale, and Animator Duration Scale.
+- Scroll down until you find the Window Animation Scale, Transition Animation Scale, and Animator Duration Scale.

 - Here, you can play with all three options, and see which one brings the best results for you.
 Each animation scale can go from Off to 10x.

-There you go, if you choose to scale down the animations, for example, to 0.5x or disable them completely, your phone should feel faster, but the transition between screens or scrolling will be flat.
+There you go, if you choose to scale down the animations, for example, to 0.5x or disable them completely, your phone should feel faster, but the transition between screens or scrolling might be a bit flat.
+It’s your choice between performance and aesthetics at the end of the day.

 Do animations drain the battery?

 Okay, you now know that smoother animations put some extra pressure on the CPU.
-But does disabling animations also extend the battery life?
+But, does disabling animations also extend the battery life?
 Technically, yes.
 If you scale down the animations, your CPU will have one less operation to perform, and therefore will use less power.
+You can learn more about this in our article about CPU usage on Android.

 However, when looking at the big picture, handling animations is an insignificant task, compared to other processes your CPU has to handle.
-So, even if disabling animation reduces battery usage, you probably won’t even notice any difference.
+So, even if disabling animations reduces battery usage, you probably won’t even notice any difference.
 If your battery drains fast, it’s not because of animations.
-Instead, try some other workarounds that should have a bigger effect on your battery.
+Instead, try some other options to save battery on your Android phone.
+From the top of the head, we can suggest disabling Bluetooth and NFC when not in use, disabling Mobile data always on in Developer options, lowering brightness manually, and reducing the refresh rate to 60HZ.

 That’s about it.
 I hope this trick worked for you, and that your phone now at least feels faster and more responsive.
 If you still don’t see a difference in performance, you should probably go back and enable animations.
 Because it’s better to have a slow phone with smooth animations, than a slow phone with no animations.